 Controls are the most important components for event handling, since they enable interaction with users.
-They are used separately as well as can be nested into toolbar, form, and other components.
+They can be used separately as well as nested into toolbar, form, and other components.
 All UI-related controls inherit from input.

 Form controls share a lot of features that work the same way with most of them or with very little difference.